-- not more than four (4) months old at the time of loan approval unless the Management Committee resolves that in all of the circumstances it is appropriate to use an older valuation; - addressed to the Murdoch Clarke Mortgage Fund and must state that it may be relied on by the Fund for mortgage lending purposes; - provided or obtained at the cost of the applicant for a loan from the Fund; and - reviewed prior to advance of loan funds to determine whether it is satisfactory - both as to property valuation and as to any comments made in the valuation report.
+- not more than three (3) months old at the time of loan approval unless the Management Committee resolves that in all of the circumstances it is appropriate to use an older valuation; - addressed to the Murdoch Clarke Mortgage Fund and must state that it may be relied on by the Fund for mortgage lending purposes; - provided or obtained at the cost of the applicant for a loan from the Fund; and - reviewed prior to advance of loan funds to determine whether it is satisfactory - both as to property valuation and as to any comments made in the valuation report.

-It is the practice of the Responsible Entity to engage and issue instructions to a valuer to value a property offered as security by an applicant for a loan from the Fund prepared by a valuer engaged by the applicant for the loan.
+It is the practice of the Responsible Entity to

+engage and issue instructions to a valuer to value a property offered as security by an applicant for a loan from the Fund.

+In a small number of cases an application for a loan from the Fund is presented with a valuation prepared by a valuer engaged by the applicant for the loan.
 If the Management Committee resolves to accept a valuation prepared for someone other than the Responsible Entity then the valuation must be assigned to the Responsible Entity, the valuer must confirm in writing that the valuation may be relied on by the Fund for mortgage lending purposes and the valuation must be confirmed for the purposes of the loan application to the Murdoch Clarke Mortgage Fund.
-Any such valuation must not be more than four (4) months old at the time of loan approval unless the Management Committee resolves that in all of the circmstances it is appropriate to use an older valuation.
+Any such valuation must not be more than three (3) months old at the time of loan approval unless the Management Committee resolves that in all of the circmstances it is appropriate to use an older valuation.